dlants/climbcapacity/context.md

 ### DCGView Component Patterns

 DCGView is a one-directional view library that renders data to DOM and updates it efficiently.
 Views are class-based with getter functions for dynamic data binding. **JSX is transformed by Vite** (not DCGView.createElement) for modern build integration.

+**Refactor Status**: The codebase has been successfully refactored from React to DCGView.
+Key changes include:

+- Controller/View separation pattern implemented throughout
+- Event handlers changed from `onPointerDown` to `onClick` for better accessibility
+- Proper use of DCGView's `If` component instead of conditional rendering
+- Controllers now use `context: { myDispatch }` pattern instead of direct dispatch props
+- View components broken into smaller, focused components for better maintainability

 **Basic View Structure:**